djplaner/memex/docs/sense/Teaching/Digital_Technologies/creative-coding.md

 Resources

-- [generative artistry](https://generativeartistry.com/) - tutorials and podcasts exploing ideas and techniques in generative art.
+- [generative artistry](https://generativeartistry.com/) - tutorials and podcasts exploring ideas and techniques in generative art.

     Tutorials are for Javascript (Canvas) and displayed in a beautiful progressive release design.